Hybrid watches offer the best of both worlds, with smart connectivity, weeks-long battery life and beautifully designed.

 The Skagen Hagen accepts industry-standard 20mm straps, and is powered by a regular CR2430 watch battery, which the company claims will last around six months before it needs replacing.
 The watch is water resistant to 30 meters and works with both iOS and Android smartphones.

-Fossil's Hybrid Smartwatch range is huge and includes men's and women's hybrid smartwatches with a number of different colors, straps, sizes and designs.
-Prices fall in the $150 to $200 bracket, and all models work with the same iOS and Android smartphone app.
+Fossil's Hybrid Smartwatch range is broad and includes models with a number of different colors, straps, sizes and designs.
+Prices have recently been reduced to start from $119 (down from $175), and all models work with the same iOS and Android smartphone app.

 These watches all function in a very similar way, with a second dial indicating your daily step count, and three buttons are used to show different pieces of information and control your smartphone music playback.
 They also all record exercise and track your sleep, and offer between six months and one year of life from a regular cell battery.

-Fossil Women's Jacqueline Stainless Steel and Leather Hybrid Smartwatch, Color: Silver, Brown (Model: FTW5012)
+Fossil Women's 36mm Jacqueline Stainless Steel and Leather Hybrid Smart Watch, Color: Rose Gold, Blue (Model: FTW5014)

 The Horological is a luxury Swiss hybrid smartwatchFrederique Constant